rabbitmq/ra/doc/INTERNALS.md

 timeout.

 This only works well in crash-stop scenarios.
-For network partition scenarios it would rely on Erlang distribution's net ticks mechanism to detect the partition which could easily take 30-60 seconds by default to happen which is too slow.
+For network partition scenarios Ra could rely on Erlang distribution's net ticks mechanism to detect the partition but this could easily take 30-60 seconds by default to happen which is too slow.

-The `ra` application uses a separate [node failure detection library](https://github.com/rabbitmq/aten) developed alongside it.
+This is why the `ra` application uses [Aten](https://github.com/rabbitmq/aten), a separate node failure detection library developed alongside it.

-The library, `aten`, monitors Erlang nodes.
+Aten monitors Erlang nodes.
 When it suspects an Erlang node is down it notifies local `ra` servers of this.
 If this Erlang node hosts the currently known `ra` leader the follower will start an election.